ARTICLE 55 - Sessional Lecturers

 The University shall not appoint any further sessional lecturers effective July 1, 2021.

 Definition, Duties, Privileges and Responsibilities of Sessional Lecturers

-55:01 (a) Sessional lecturer, when used in this Agreement, refers to a member of the bargaining unit who held such positions as of September 1, 2021 and to whom this article applies, and:
+55:01 (a) Sessional lecturer, when used in this Agreement, refers to members of the bargaining unit who held such positions as of September 1, 2021 and to whom this article applies, and:

 (i) whose salary is fully paid from University operating funds, and

 (ii) who is not in full-time employment with any other employer, and